 Several mobile apps bite the dust and are buried among a pile of apps.
 There are a plethora of reasons behind the failure of the app for your brand.
 It is essential to understand the mobile landscape before taking a plunge into the app development process.

-Here is the latest trends in android app development 2020 that you should consider before you jump into building your mobile app.
+Here are the latest trends in android app development 2020 that you should consider before you jump into building your mobile app.

 - Fragment 1.2.0 introduces FragmentContainerView as the recommended container for fragments, integrates into Lifecycle ViewModel SavedState, and overcomes timing issues with onDestroyView() during the use of animations/transitions.